JeffreyAsuncion/Data-Engineering-Project-001-Youtube-Ad-Campaign-End-to-End-Project/README.md

 Write scripts to load datasets from the local environment to S3 raw bucket.
 Using the AWS CLI and S3 API run the script `ingestion_local_to_raw.sh` to ingest the datasets from the local to raw bucket.

+The results of the initial EDA (Exploratory Data Analysis) are that the JSON files and the CSV files will need preprocessing before moving forward and creating a Glue Data Catalog.
+It is necessary to run a Glue Crawler to create a Data Catalog in order to analyze the raw dataset with Amazon Athena for ad hoc queries and analysis.

-After the initial EDA (Exploratory Data Analysis), the JSON files and CSV files will need preprocessing before continuing.
-The JSON files will need parsing and converting the dataset from JSON to Parquet format.
-The CSV files need to convert certain column data types from `string` to `bigint` and the necessary conversion from CSV format to Parquet Format.
+The preliminary runs for the Glue Crawler run on top of the raw JSON and  raw CSV files shows:

+* The JSON files will need parsing and converting the dataset from JSON to Parquet format.
+* The CSV files need to convert certain column data types from `string` to `bigint` and the necessary conversion from CSV format to Parquet Format.

 **Step 3:** Cleansed Bucket.